-If you have Subnet Originating Requests enabled, this would be the IP address of the LoadMaster interface (this would be the shared IP for a High Availability (HA) pair).
+If you have Subnet Originating Requests enabled, this would be the IP address of the individual active LoadMaster interface.

 If you have Transparency and Subnet Originating Requests disabled, this would be the IP address of the Virtual Service.

-If you want the Exchange server to allow or deny client access to the receive connector based on the IP address, enable transparency on the LoadMaster.
+If you want the Exchange server to allow or deny client access to the receive connector based on the IP address of the client, enable transparency on the LoadMaster.

 For more details, refer to the Transparency Feature Description.